ggandor/lightspeed.nvim/README.md

-Lightspeed is the next evolutionary step in the quest for making on-screen navigation as quick and efficient as possible: a minimal and opinionated motion plugin, with a small interface and lots of automagic, that can be considered as a spiritual successor to [Sneak](https://github.com/justinmk/vim-sneak).
+Lightspeed is the next evolutionary step in the quest for making on-screen navigation as quick and efficient as possible: a minimal and opinionated motion plugin for [Neovim](https://neovim.io/), with a small interface and lots of automagic, that can be considered as a spiritual successor to [Sneak](https://github.com/justinmk/vim-sneak).
 It is built around 2-character search, and aims to maximize speed while minimizing cognitive load and breaks in the flow.

 ### A short pitch